Order of Chiang Chung-Cheng

 The Order of Chiang Chung-Cheng is a civilian order of the Republic of China.
 The Chinese characters for "Chung-cheng", the Chinese name of President Chiang Kai-shek, are inscribed on the main medal, while the accompanying medal has a picture of the Republic of China Constitution.
 The order was instituted in 1980 and has no ranks.
+Abolition of the order has been discussed since 2017, and a moratorium on its conferral has been in place since then.